ItisCyph3r/task-management-system/README.md

 2. Set up a reverse proxy (Nginx, Apache) in front of the application
 3. Configure SSL/TLS for secure communication
 4. Set up proper logging and monitoring
-5. Use a CI/CD pipeline for automated testing and deployment
+5. Leverage the CI/CD pipeline for automated testing and deployment

 ### Scaling